Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com Canada

 The spectacle in Paris leaves Arsenal manager Mikel Arteta only partly impressed.

 The winner of the tie between Bayern Munich and PSG will face either Arsenal or Atlético Madrid in the final.
-Arsenal manager Mikel Arteta lavished praise on the spectacular first leg in Paris, but he believes the contest only reached that level because both German and French clubs avoid the relentless pressure of English football.
+Arsenal manager Mikel Arteta praised the spectacular first leg in Paris, but argued that it happened partly because Bayern and PSG do not play in England and so avoid its unique pressures.

 "When I look at the number of minutes played and the freshness of these players, it doesn't surprise me," Arteta said.
 "The difference between the leagues and the way the game is played there is like night and day.
 We're comparing two completely different worlds here."

-England's schedule does include an extra cup competition and a two-team larger top division, meaning Arsenal have played seven more matches than Bayern or PSG this season.
-Yet, when compared solely with Munich, the workload gap is not as vast as Arteta implies.
+England's schedule does include an extra cup competition, the League Cup, and the Premier League has two more clubs than the Bundesliga or Ligue 1, meaning Arsenal have indeed played seven more matches than Bayern or PSG this season.
+Yet, when compared directly with the Munich club, the gap in workload is not as wide as Arteta suggests.

 While five Gunners have clocked more minutes than Munich's ever-present Diaz, the numbers converge quickly after that.
 Take Stanisic, Bayern's tenth-most used player (2,861 minutes); he has played noticeably more than Arsenal's tenth man, Leandro Trossard (2,577).
 Diaz, Kane and Olise have all logged more minutes than Viktor Gyökeres, Arsenal's most-used forward.